Experienced Drunk Driving Defense by DUI Attorneys in Orange County

 Speak To A Former DA, Now DUI Defense Lawyer in Orange County

 Contact our OC DUI attorneys today at (714) 456-9955 for a FREE no-obligation case review if you have been arrested for drunk driving anywhere in Orange County.
-Southern California DUI defense experts, Stephen Sitkoff and Paul Takakjian have both practiced law for over 35 years with an unmatched history of courtroom success.
-Routinely recognized by independent lawyer rating organizations such as Super Lawyers, Martindale-Hubbell, and AVVO as two of the top rated DUI lawyers in Southern California, Mr. Takakjian and Mr. Sitkoff are ready and able to begin working on protecting your interests immediately.
+Southern California DUI defense experts, Stephen Sitkoff and Eugene Hanrahan have both practiced law for over 2 decades with an unmatched history of courtroom success.
+Routinely recognized by independent lawyer rating organizations such as Super Lawyers, Martindale-Hubbell, and AVVO as two of the top rated DUI lawyers in Southern California, Mr. Hanrahan and Mr. Sitkoff are ready and able to begin working on protecting your interests immediately.
 Call our OC DUI defense firm today to schedule a meeting at one of our offices in Huntington Beach, Orange, Newport Beach, or Irvine to learn what your options are and how we can help.